bobbingwide/field-block-for-acf-pro/README.md

 - Most field types are rendered in the block editor.
 - Supports display of the field's label, if required.

 This plugin depends on Advanced Custom Fields PRO; it uses the plugin's server side rendering block logic.
+If ACF PRO is not activated then the ACF field block will not be registered.

 For PHP developers
 The extensible architecture allows:
 - overrides to rendering logic by field type,
 - rendering for custom field types,
 - rendering for custom field names

 If you want to alter the output from the `acf-field-block/acf-field` block then you can either hook into the `render_block_acf-field-block/acf-field` filter to